efsalvarenga/CV/index.md

 # Estevao Alvarenga CEng

 #### **Operational Research Industrial Engineer**
-- 14 years' experience in several facets of the Oil & Energy's landscape, capturing business value across **E&P, refining, utilities and new energies**;
+- 14 years' experience in several facets of the Oil & Energy's landscape, capturing commercial value across **E&P, refining, utilities and new energies**;
-- Proven record in **meeting business requirements** through cutting edge digital technology;
+- Proven record in **meeting business requirements** through impactful and profitable digital technology;
 - Integrator by nature, able to **clearly communicate and influence senior stakeholders, business and technical professionals**;
 - **Systematic approach to opportunities**, defining commercial value and synthesising high level requirements that can be discussed with the business, before diving into more complex concepts for each of its subcomponents.